Exifers/Faulhaber/README.md

 # Faulhaber
 Little python script that shows coefficients of Faulhaber's polynomials.

+# How to use it ?
+You need python 2.7.
+Just run polymat.py in its folder and open res.html in a browser.

 # Description
 Faulhaber's polynomials are compact forms of the sum of the powers of the nth first integers.
 Examples :